buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcHvacDomain/Entities/IfcCompressor.md

 # IfcCompressor

-A compressor is a device that compresses a fluid typically used in a refrigeration circuit.
+A compressor is a device that compresses a fluid typically used in a refrigeration circuit.<!-- end of definition -->

 > HISTORY New entity in IFC4

 { .note}
 >